Particular/docs.particular.net/transports/msmq/operations-scripting.md

  - nservicebus/operations
 ---

-Example code and scripts to facilitate deployment and operational actions against MSMQ.
+This article contains same code and scripts to facilitate deployment and operational actions against MSMQ.

-These examples use the [System.Messaging.dll](https://msdn.microsoft.com/en-us/library/System.Messaging.aspx) and [System.Transactions.dll](https://msdn.microsoft.com/en-us/library/system.transactions.aspx) assemblies.
+These examples use the [System.Messaging](https://msdn.microsoft.com/en-us/library/System.Messaging.aspx) and [System.Transactions](https://msdn.microsoft.com/en-us/library/system.transactions.aspx) assemblies.

-INFO: When using the C# code samples, make sure to add the proper includes for both `System.Messaging` and `System.Transactions` assemblies in the program that's using these functions.
+INFO: When using the C# code samples, be sure to add the proper includes for both the `System.Messaging` and `System.Transactions` assemblies in the program that's using these functions.
 When using the PowerShell scripts, include these assemblies by calling `Add-Type` in the script.

-## Native Send
+## Native send

 ### The native send helper methods

 A send involves the following actions:

- * Create and serialize headers.
+ * Creating and serializing headers.
- * Write a message body directly to MSMQ.
+ * Writing a message body directly to MSMQ.

 #### In C&#35;